Hozukii/linked-blog-starter-md/School/Physics/Physics Notes/B. The particulate nature of matter/B.4 Thermodynamics.md

 - To express entropy of a system of particles numerically, we need to count the number of ways that the system can be arranged.
 - **microstates** - the numerous possible combinations of microscopic properties of a thermodynamic system
 	- The greater the number of possible microstates of a system, the greater its disorder and the greate its entropy.
-- The symbol $\Omega$ is used to represent the number of possibele microstates of a system / its multiplicity.
+- The symbol $\Omega$ is used to represent the number of possible microstates of a system / its multiplicity.
 - $\Omega$ is a large number, $ln\Omega$ is more manageable
 >[!abstract] Etropy of a system of microscopic particles
 >$$ S = k_B \cdot ln\Omega$$